 At the same time, the candidate should submit 2 CDs to the PGIA.
-One CD should include, Abstract (specimen 14.7) and [Title+ Abstract (specimen 14.6) +Thesis] as PDF files which will be sent to the Library.
+One CD should include, Abstract (specimen 14.6) and (Title+ Abstract+Thesis) as PDF files which will be sent to the Library.
 The other CD should include 3 page document which include a Photograph of the student, Name, Degree, Address, Telephone No., Title, Senior Supervisor/Supervisors in the first page, a summary in 200 words in the second page and a summary of the research in laymen language in the third page which will be used for Newletter/PGIA.